DavidHGillen/Satisfactory-AB_FluidExtras/README.md

   * This will list important files that must exist but can easily be regenerated
 * `/PluginFolder/`
   * The mod folder that should be added to your dev build as the /Plugins/<modref> folder
-  * I recommend symlinks to the folders inside here rather than copying
+  * I recommend symlinks to the folders inside here rather than copying0
 * `/<other>/`
   * Folder for a major piece of content and its related dev files